bhanunischal/kare/DATABASE.md

 # Integrating with a PostgreSQL Backend

 This guide provides step-by-step instructions for connecting the Child Care Ops application to a real PostgreSQL database using Prisma ORM.
-This will replace the current mock data with a persistent, production-ready backend.

 ## 1. Set Up a PostgreSQL Database

 First, you need a PostgreSQL database.
-You can use a cloud provider like [Supabase](https://supabase.com/), [Neon](https://neon.tech/), or run your own instance on a server like you are doing with Ubuntu.
+You can use a cloud provider like [Supabase](https://supabase.com/), [Neon](https://neon.tech/), or run your own instance on a server.

 Once your database is created, you will get a **Database Connection URL**.
 It will look something like this:
 `postgresql://USER:PASSWORD@HOST:PORT/DATABASE`